matthew-tfs/mjcb.io/content/blog/00038-practical-guide-to-pki-with-windows-server-behind-the-scenes.md

 I wanted to go into the details on why I wrote this book and focus on what I learned while writing it.
 I will also go into the details on the process of writing the book and what tools I used.
 Writing a book was definitely much harder than I ever thought it would be, but I wanted to document the process as best as I could should other people be interested in doing the same.
 As difficult as it was, I would certainly do it again now that I know what to expect.

-For the page for the book, go to [Practical Guide to PKI with Windows Server](/publications/practical-guide-to-pki-with-windows-server/).
+For the page for the book, go to [Practical Guide to PKI with Windows Server - First Edition](/publications/practical-guide-to-pki-with-windows-server-first-edition/).

 {{< toc >}}